Skip to main content

 • Model configuration: Which LLM to use

-• Tools list: Which tools the agent can access and how they're configured
+• Tools list: Defines which tools the agent can access and how they're configured

 • Lifecycle functions: Setup and cleanup procedures